All Products

 Configure an ALB Ingress when you deploy Knative

-2. On the Clusters page, find the cluster that you want to manage and click its name.
+2. On the Clusters page, find the cluster you want and click its name.
 In the left-side pane, choose Applications > Knative.

 3. On the Components tab, click Deploy Knative.
 On the Deploy Knative page, select ALB and select at least two vSwitches.
 Follow the instructions on the page to deploy Knative.